 - When you participate in marketing promotions;

-- When you set preferences in the ‘My Account’ section of the Service’s website;
+- When you set preferences on your Account of the Service’s

 - When you otherwise provide information to us through the Service or elsewhere.